Medically reviewed by Neil Chatterjee, MD

-Since Zoloft is generally supposed to be taken long-term, the addiction risk is usually not very high if taken properly.
-There is no clear evidence that patients crave Zoloft, and, in fact, the use of Zoloft and other SSRI's may be correlated with a significant decrease in overall drug abuse.
+Since Zoloft is generally supposed to be taken long-term, the addiction risk is very low if taken properly.
+Zoloft doesn't cause euphoria when taken properly, and there is no clear evidence that patients crave Zoloft like they do nicotine or opioids.
+In fact, the use of Zoloft and other SSRI's may be correlated with a significant decrease in relapse and abuse for other substances.

-Still, Zoloft is a powerful and risky drug.
+Still, Zoloft is powerful.
 You can build up a dependence on it, and the sudden drop in serotonin upon discontinuation can be difficult to manage.
 This dependence may lead patients to seek medication from other physicians ("doctor shopping") or resort to more risky drugs in an attempt to feel normal.

 SSRI Discontinuation Syndrome—the withdrawals you feel when you stop taking Zoloft—affects about 20% of people who use an SSRI.
 This can begin very soon after you stop taking Zoloft and may last between 1-3 weeks.

 SSRI Discontinuation Syndrome occurs because your body is adjusting to a sudden (but temporary) drop in serotonin levels.
 Importantly, this is usually temporary, and the brain can adjust.
 Many providers attempt to mitigate this by slowly tapering their patients off of Zoloft.

 When discontinuing Zoloft, it is common for patients to experience renewed depression and anxiety.
 Patients may also experience

 If you experience any of these symptoms while discontinuing Zoloft, be sure to speak to your medical provider.